 Studies have shown that when the mother is cared for by someone after the birth of her child, for a few days or weeks, and has the concern to only nurture herself and the baby, she is more self-confident, can better adjust to the newborn, and she tends to be more successful in breastfeeding.

-There were times when parents of newborns could count on their own parents and family members to assist them during the transitioning period after the birth.
-However, nowadays with the fast pace of our society, it is almost impossible for the new parents to find help within their family and friends.
+There were times when parents of newborns could count on their own parents and family members to assist them during the transitioning period after birth.
+However, nowadays with the fast pace of our society, it is almost impossible for new parents to find help within their family and friends.

 A postpartum doula is a trained professional who will provide emotional, physical and educational support while assisting parents to care for the newborn on their own.